BrawerMD/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 If we get messy and put it all together:

-I notivce that yes, these shutdowns align perfectly with the peak in Heavy Metals.
+I notice that yes, these shutdowns align perfectly with the peak in Heavy Metals.

 AND: as research would tell us, the two species most susceptible to HMs -- Bass and Trout (but not Carp) -- are then in decline: